-The Bird Forest family of activities incorporates standard functional exercises including dynamic reaching and pronation/supination requiring the patient to reach out with one or both hands to pick up birds and place them into nests.
+The Bird Forest activity incorporates standard functional exercises including dynamic reaching and pronation/supination into a virtual reality activity by requiring the patient to reach out with one or both hands to allow a bird to jump into their hand.
 Patients have opportunities to reach from low to high, high to low, from left to right and vice versa to practice functional reach.
-These exercises mimic standard functional exercises that would be practiced during rehabilitation to help the patient regain skills necessary to live at home with a degree of functional independence, and perform activities of daily living (ADL) such as unpacking groceries, cooking, unloading a dishwasher, self-care, etc. HCPs may adjust various activity parameters
+These exercises mimic standard functional exercises that would be practiced during rehabilitation to help the patient regain skills necessary to live at home with a degree of functional independence and perform activities such as unpacking groceries, cooking, unloading a dishwasher, self-care, etc. HCPs may adjust various activity parameters through the tablet.